MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-05-guidelines-for-developing-ibm-mobilefirst-platform-foundation-v7-1-artifacts.md

 IBM MobileFirst Platform Foundation V7.1 supports two types of adapters: Java™ adapters and JavaScript™ adapters.

 #### Java adapters
-In future release of the product, the security API should change.
-By wrapping the calls to security APIs, you can restrict the impact of such changes to only your wrapper methods.
+In the 8.0 beta release, the security API has changed.
+By wrapping the calls to security APIs, you can restrict the impact of these changes to only your wrapper methods.
 For example, instead of writing the following code:

 ```java
 api.getSecurityAPI().getSecurityContext().getUserIdentity().getId()